 Day 22 Wipe down the fronts of appliances, large and small.

 Day 23.
-Organize pots, pans or other frequently used under cabinet drawer.
+Organize pots, pans, or other items under cabinet drawer.

 Day 24.
 Scrub out sink and wipe down faucet.